 Navigating Charles de Gaul was nice and stressful but ultimately it went well and we were able to get our car.
-I hope both of our Uber companions caught thier flights home.
+I hope both of our Uber companions caught their flights home.

 All things considered we were happy to be on the road in a rented Audi headed towards Normandy.

-The first leg of the drive itself and our first stop at Bayeux went flawlessly.
-This tiny town hosts one of the most important Medieval artifacts of French and English history: the Bayeaux Tapestry.
+The first leg of the drive and our first stop at Bayeux went flawlessly.
+This tiny town hosts one of the most important Medieval artifacts of French and English history: the Bayeux Tapestry.

 This epic tale of the victory of William the Conqueror was crafted in the late 1000s CE.
 It shows the naval invasion across the English channel of a horde of armored French knights.